Astronomical Bidding War

 In the south-west this week there was a sale of Star Wars memorabilia, including a three-foot statue of Darth Vader.
 Who would want a three-foot statue of Vader in their house?
 I’m guessing the millions of Star Wars fans are saying “who wouldn’t?”
-The auctioneer reported that the sale of 90 items would like be over in an hour, such is the ferocity and passion of Star Wars collectors.
+The auctioneer reported that the sale of 90 items would likely be over in an hour, such is the ferocity and passion of Star Wars collectors.

-The film-makers can also be thanked for extending the format over several generations.
-If Lucas has stopped at The New Hope, Empire Strikes Back and Return of the Jedi, it is likely that the franchise would have aged.
+The filmmakers can also be thanked for extending the format over several generations.
+If Lucas had stopped at The New Hope, Empire Strikes Back and Return of the Jedi, it is likely that the franchise would have aged.
 The generation of super-fanatics would slowly die out.
 The films would still have a certain cult appeal but nothing like the fervour that still remains today – that means 90 items will disappear in 60 minutes.
 By crossing into a new generation about 15 years ago with the three prequels and now again with a sequel to Return of the Jedi, the appeal reaches to a new generation.
-Not only that but the filmed is owned anew by each generation – teenagers speak about Star Wars as if their parents and grandparents might not know what they are talking about.
+Not only that but the film is owned anew by each generation – teenagers speak about Star Wars as if their parents and grandparents might not know what they are talking about.

 More than anything though Star Wars memorabilia appeals to the inner geek in us.
 We want the full collection of figures: including the Ewoks and Chewbacca.
 We want the ship that Luke Skywalker used to destroy the death star and a replica of C3P0.
 Star Wars not only offers desirable objects but also appeals to that yearning in all of us to have a complete set.

-So with a final flourish of Star Wars cliché I say: to the auction you must go, young collector.
+So with a final flourish of Star Wars cliché, I say: to the auction you must go, young collector.